sambow23/blender-remix/README.md

 ## Known Issues
 - Non-anchor mesh replacements are considered experimental and will have issues
 - Albedo textures with an Alpha channel may not import/export correctly
-- Some .dds textures will not import correctly (appears to be a Blender bug?)
+- Some or all .dds textures are purple
+   - Happens with invalid .dds texture formats, use `Captures > Fix Broken Textures` to fix it
 - Texture export is _**SLOW**_
    - Currently using a single-threaded, non-queued texture export process with texconv, this may improve in the future)
 - Missing other material definitions like Aperture Translucent (will be added soon)